sagemath/git-developer-guide/developer/manual_git.rst

 your local branch as in :ref:`section-git-checkout`, you can just issue::

-    [user@localhost sage]$ git pull
+    [user@localhost sage]$ git pull -r trac u/user/description From ssh://trac.sagemath.org:2222/sage
+     * branch            u/user/description -> FETCH_HEAD
+    First, rewinding head to replay your work on top of it...
+    Fast-forwarded my_branch to 19e832a93094abbf7486b51335e6b0f7dc91478c.

-This will download the changes from the originally-used remote branch and merge them with your local branch.
+This will download the changes from the originally-used remote branch and rebase (the ``-r`` command line option) your local branch onto them.
+Rebasing is appropriate if you haven't published any changes to the ticket yourself, see the :ref:`section-git-merge` section if that is not the case.

 .. _section-git-merge: